NickMcConnell/FAangband/docs/a-quick-demo.rst

 To drop an item from your inventory, press ``d`` plus the index of that item.
 You can use the '^X' key to quit and save the game.

-You now know enough to play a quick game of Angband.
+You now know enough to play a quick game of FAangband.
 There is a lot more for you to learn, including how to interpret information about your character, how to create different kinds of characters, how to determine which equipment to wield/wear, how to use various kinds of objects, and how